Probiotics: A HealthCentral Explainer

 Taking probiotics and antibiotics together can be complicated.
 Some probiotics may counteract the effects of antibiotics, or cause adverse reactions.
 It really depends on the type of medication.
 Consult your pharmacist for more information and ask if it is safe to take your antibiotics with probiotics—many times the prescription bottles will have a warning label on them as well.
 Make sure to tell your doctor you’re on probiotics before they prescribe any antibiotics.

 It is, however, encouraged to consume probiotics following a course of antibiotics to help restore and recover the balance of “good” bacteria wiped out by antibiotics.
-Nutritionist Amy Hendel recommends looking for “live-action” on the label and consuming probiotics for duration of 10 days to two weeks after completing an antibiotic course.
+Healthcentral contributor and nutritionist Amy Hendel recommends looking for “live-action” on the label and consuming probiotics for duration of 10 days to two weeks after completing an antibiotic course.
 Probiotics should be stored in a cool, dry place away from sunlight.

 Who should take probiotics?